RezaKatebi/Galaxy-Morphology-CapsNet/README.md

 # Galaxy morphology prediction using capsule networks
 We implemented our capsule net based on the code provided in [here](https://github.com/gram-ai/capsule-networks).
 The paper is submitted to MNRAS and you can find it on arXiv at [arXiv:1809.08377](https://arxiv.org/abs/1809.08377).

+**Datasets** can be dowloaded from [here](https://catmailohio-my.sharepoint.com/:f:/r/personal/rk726014_ohio_edu/Documents/data_Capsnet?csf=1&e=5Aq2OX).
+The files were to large so I had to share them through another way.
 ## 1 Required Packages
 1. python 3.6
 2. numpy